 Nice right?
 Well, not entirely because Czechs also like dog poo.
 So much so that they leave it on the sidewalks for other Czechs to admire.
-Instead of picking it up and throwing it in one of the thousands of trans bins dotted around the streets and parks in Prague they leave it out to disintegrate or to be spread around by unknowing pedestrians.
+Instead of picking it up and throwing it in one of the thousands of trash bins dotted around the streets and parks in Prague they leave it out to disintegrate or to be spread around by unknowing pedestrians.

 Weirdly enough, fully stocked doggy poo bag dispensers are all over the city.
 What a waste of taxpayer money!

 Customer Service, What’s That?